CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

 ---
 layout: post
-title:  "Service Mesh Explained: The proxy injector (with code)"
+title:  "Service Mesh Explained: Building a Proxy Injector in Rust (with Code)"
 description: "What is proxy injector?
 How an Admission Webhook works?
 Deep dive into the essential components for automating sidecar injection in Kubernetes."
 author: lorenzo-tettamati
 categories: [ Cortexflow, service mesh,tutorial ]
 image: "assets/images/the-proxy-injector.jpg"
 tags: [service mesh explained,featured,Rust,tutorial]
 ---

-Kubernetes service meshes rely on **“sidecar”** proxies to transparently handle traffic routing, security policies, and observability for your microservices—but manually bolting those proxies onto every Pod spec quickly becomes a maintenance nightmare.
+Kubernetes service meshes rely on **“sidecar”** proxies to handle traffic routing transparently, security policies, and observability for your microservices—but manually bolting those proxies onto every Pod spec quickly becomes a maintenance nightmare.